A Christmas Carol (1999 film): Plot

 The Ghost of Christmas Yet to Come arrives and takes Scrooge into the future.
 At the stock exchange, Scrooge sees business colleagues discuss a man's death and how they just attend his funeral if lunch is provided.
 In a den, Scrooge sees a charwoman, a laundress, and an undertaker trading the man's stolen possessions.
 Scrooge is shown the dead man under a sheet but is reluctant to see his face.
 He asks to see anyone showing emotion for the man and is shown a couple happy how his death has freed them from debt.
 When asked to see tenderness connected with a death, the Ghost transports Scrooge to Cratchit's house, where Tiny Tim has died and the Crachits are in mourning.
 At a cemetery, the Ghost reveals Scrooge's name carved on a gravestone.
 Scrooge vows to change his ways just as the Ghost closes its eyes and lifts its head.
 The grave opens, and Scrooge sees his corpse, before falling into an abyss and waking up to find himself alive in his bed.

 Joyous, Scrooge finds the ghosts had visited him all in one night instead of three, and that it is Christmas Day.
 Scrooge anonymously sends Bob's family a large turkey for Christmas dinner and ventures out among London's citizens to spread cheer, even singing carols in church.
 He reluctantly visits and reconciles with Fred, shares a Christmas dinner, and dances for the first time in years.
 The next day, Scrooge plays a prank on Bob, pretending to be about to scold him for lateness, but instead giving him a raise and offering to assist his family.
 Scrooge comes to treat everyone around him with kindness and compassion, and becomes a second father to Tim, who does not die and recovers, embodying the Christmas spirit.
+Scrooge welcomes the Cratchits to his house.